poolpOrg/poolp.org/content/posts/2024-02_02/index.md

 I also want to learn more about music theory and composition, and I want to learn more about VR development.

-Oh.
-And my wife is pregnant again.
-I hope this time it will be a good year.
+I hope 2024 will be a good year.